PersiaML/tutorials/src/getting-started/index.md

 After download the adult income data.
 You can choose below launcher to start your first PERSIA task.

 ### Using Docker-Compose
 Docker-compose is a container manager tool that launch multiple services at once time.
-By edit the `docker-compose.yml` file, you can configure the PERSIA training environment such as docker-image, gpu_num, service_replica_num, etc. see PERSIA docker-compose [configuration](../customization/index.md#docker-compose-launcher) for more detail.
+By edit the `docker-compose.yml` file, you can configure the PERSIA training environment such as `docker-image`, `gpu_num`, `service_replica_num`, etc. see PERSIA docker-compose [configuration](../customization/index.md#docker-compose-launcher) for more detail.

 **Requirements**